 10.901 Parent/Guardian Responsibility to Home School Department

-The parent/guardian shall submit a "Notification of Termination" of a home school education program to the office of home school written notice of termination to Santa Rosa Blended Academy.
+The parent/guardian shall submit a written notice of termination to the Santa Rosa Blended Academy.
 This form is obtained through the home school department.

 10.902 Parent/Guardian Responsibility to Receiving School